reake/tanstack-start-i18n-template/README.md

 CF_PAGES_PROJECT_NAME=your-project pnpm run deploy
 ```

+`CF_PAGES_PROJECT_NAME` is required for a first Pages deployment unless the project
-Use `pnpm run deploy:pages` for Pages or `pnpm run deploy:workers` for Workers.
-The
+name is already configured in your shell or CI.
+Use `pnpm run deploy:pages` for Pages
+or `pnpm run deploy:workers` for Workers.
+Workers deployments use
+[`wrangler.workers.toml`](./wrangler.workers.toml) and require a Worker already
-Pages build outputs to `dist/`; the Workers build outputs to `.output/`.
+configured for the account.
+The Pages build outputs to `dist/`; the Workers build
+outputs to `.output/`.

+For a reproducible production check, run `pnpm check`, `pnpm test`, and `pnpm build`
+before deploying. `pnpm build` regenerates the sitemap, robots.txt, and typed blog
+modules, so do not hand-edit those generated files.

 After deployment, submit `/sitemap.xml` to Search Console and verify canonical,
 `hreflang`, and JSON-LD output on a localized page.